Tfragao/Algorithm-and-data-structure/README.md

-# Learning algorithm and data structure from (tree house and Freecodecamp)
+Basic algorithm and data structure in Python.